Why are my solar panels producing less than the rated power?

 Your panels might need cleaning

-If your solar panels were never cleaned dust, pollen, and even bird poop would slowly accumulate on them, reducing the amount of light that reaches the solar cells and eventually significantly impacting the amount of electricity they produce.
+If your solar panels were never cleaned dust, pollen, and even bird poop would slowly accumulate on them, reducing the amount of light that reaches the solar cells.

 Fortunately, for most locations in the United States, there’s enough rain or wind to keep solar panels clean enough that you never have to bother cleaning them yourself.
-However, droughts are happening in the US with increasing frequency, and many dry climates throughout the world, such as the Middle East, experience dust and sand storms on a regular basis.
-If that’s your situation, periodic solar panel cleaning is a necessity.
+However, droughts are happening in the US with increasing frequency and months may go by with little rain.
+If that’s your situation, periodic solar panel cleaning may be a good idea.

 If you notice that your solar panels don’t hit the same daily peak power that they used to, you might want to take a look to see if they look a little dusty.
 If it hasn’t rained in some time, you might need to think about getting some cleaning materials or even paying a service to do it for you, especially if you’re not comfortable on a ladder.

 All it takes to clean solar panels is plain water, a bucket, and an appropriate tool.
 Read our article on solar panel cleaning for tips on equipment and how to do this yourself.

 The solar panels you install on your rooftop are expected to last a really long time: 25 year warranties are common, and panels can last even longer than that.
 Research shows that a solar panel might have only a 1.25% chance of failing in 25 years.
 That’s a really durable product.

 Still, solar panels can fail prematurely due to issues with technical-sounding names such as backsheet delamination.

 Failures can also occur for more mundane reasons, such as a flying softball or hailstones of unusual size.